v2sCollections/Constellation/README.md

 - Reduced the distance at which NPCs will talk to you.
 - Reduced the distance at which NPCs will stare at you.
 - Increased the travel distance of the horizontal boost.
+- You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
+- You can now Tactical Sprint similar to Call of Duty.
+- You can now disable aim assist on a controller.

+### Quests

+- Credit amounts from most sources are now boosted by about 25%-70% (e.g., generic early-game humanoid credit drops are increased on average by 50 credits).
+- Credit rewards are no longer strongly tied to player level, although the player level still influences the amount.

+### Loot

 - Increased the healing of all food items by x5
 - Increased the duration of food, drink, and chem items by x2.
 - Increases the rate of Legendary drops for all difficulties.
-- Increases the combat slide distance.
-Multiple versions to choose from.
-- Increased credits by 115% on average
-- Increased credits by 100% for Trade Authority and Vladimir Sall (always applies)
 - Increased ammo/ship repair kit/Grenades/Mines by 100%
-- Increased upgraded weapons on specific weapon vendors by 100%
 - Increased medical supplies by 50%, and 100% for some specific medical supply vendors
 - You can now "Hold To Equip" for food, books, and ingredients.
-- You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
-- You can now Tactical Sprint similar to Call of Duty.
-- You can now disable aim assist on a controller.
-- Removes the first-person stagger animation after being hit with a melee attack or an explosion.
-Prevents your character from being frozen in place.
+- Increased credits by 115% on average from vendors.
+- Increased credits by 100% for Trade Authority and Vladimir Sall (always applies)
+- Increased upgraded weapons on specific weapon vendors by 100%
 </details>

 ![](https://s11.gifyu.com/images/SgFMA.jpg)